ZivSimchoni/ZivSimchoni/README.md

 ### Hi there! 👋🏽

-My name is Ziv and I'm a developer, student.
+My name is Ziv.
+I'm a developer and student.

-+ 💬 Moto:
++ 💬 Motto:

   * "Knowledge is power!"

 + 🌱 Currently learning:

   * Python, ML.
+  * Android App Development using Kotlin.

 + 🔍 Specifically interested in: